tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 mature and well vetted.
 While this library is undergoing continuing auditing and is supported by funds from the Ethereum foundation, adopting a new cryptographic library presents some serious risks.
-Namely, if the support for the library were to be discontinued, Tendermint may become saddle with the requirement of supporting a very complex piece of software or force a massive ecosystem-wide migration away from BLS signatures.
+Namely, if the support for the library were to be discontinued, Tendermint may become saddled with the requirement of supporting a very complex piece of software or force a massive ecosystem-wide migration away from BLS signatures.

+This is one of the more serious reasons to avoid adopting BLS signatures at this time.
+There is no gold standard library.
+Some projects look promising, but no project has been formally verified with a long term promise of being supported well into the future.

 #### Go Standard Library